akbiggs/UnityTimer/README.md

 ## Motivation

-Out of the box, there are two main ways of handling timers in Unity:
+Out of the box, without this library, there are two main ways of handling timers in Unity:

 1. Use a coroutine with the WaitForSeconds method.
 2. Store the time that your timer started in a private variable (e.g. `startTime = Time.time`), then check in an Update call if `Time.time - startTime >= timerDuration`.